wbalbal/DeploymentStatusHelper/README.md

  And there you have it.
 A happy collaborating team  🍻

 **Be careful:**
-🤓You will need to manually review the generated package xml file to make sure that it is exactly with what you want to synchronize 🤓
+🤓You will need to manually review the generated package xml file to make sure that it is exactly what you want to synchronize 🤓